msunji/puppeteer-dividends/README.md

     - Ex-Date
     - Record Date
     - Payment Date
-- [ ] Run the scraper at the end of a trading day
+- [x] Run the scraper at the end of a trading day
+  - **Note:** At this point, I run the script myself in the afternoon.
+In V2, I'd like to turn this into a cron job and have it run on weekdays at a set time.
-- [x] Compile results and email them to me and the folks in my trading group
+- [x] Compile results and email them to myself and the investor relation division.

-## Moving Forward
+## Moving Forward: V2
-In a future iteration, I'd like to:
+In V2, this should:
-- [ ] Set some sort of database for it so I have historical data to look back on and reference
+- [ ] Set up a database for the data
+- [ ] Send out alerts to recipients when ex-date approaches (t-1 day)
-- [ ] Run the scraper more than once a day.
+- [ ] Run scraper as a cron job

 ## Credit
 - [Responsive HTML Email Template](https://github.com/leemunroe/responsive-html-email-template) - This simplified the email template by a lot.
 Phew.
 Who knew HTML email templates were so tedious?